 - Upgrade to LED: Consider replacing existing incandescent and fluorescent lighting with quality LED replacements for year-round savings.

 - Make your home smarter: Installing a smart home thermostat can save you money, by automatically adjusting temperature settings when you’re away from home.
 Register to win one by signing up for Power Partners.

-- Insulate your water heater: If your water heater is in an uninsulated area and it feels warm to the touch, then it’s loosing valuable heat.
+- Insulate your water heater: If your water heater is in an uninsulated area and it feels warm to the touch, then it’s losing valuable heat.
 Consider insulating it with a purpose made product.

 - Wear warmer clothes: If you turn down your thermostat a few degrees and put on a sweatshirt, you’ll be comfortable and you’ll be saving money.

 If you’re doing all these things and would still like to increase your energy efficiency, then we can help.
 Our Power Partners can contact us any time.
-We’re hear to help with everything from energy audits to solar panel economics calculations.
+We’re here to help with everything from energy audits to solar panel economics calculations.